naaszja/pod3-giphy-saga-project/README.md

 - [PostrgeSQL](https://www.postgresql.org/)
 - [Nodemon](https://nodemon.io/)

-## Create database and table
+## Create Database and Tables

 See the `database.sql` file for database setup and details.
+It offers some of the SQL to get you started but you'll need to set up your tables and the relationships between them.

 ## Development Setup Instructions